-RNIB recommends best practice set out in 'Charities as Beneficiaries' published by the Private Client Section of The Law Society.
-This section is designed to provide a helpful reference during the administration of estates involving charitable beneficiaries.
+RNIB recommends best practice set out in "Guidance notes for Lay Executors" (PDF, 263KB) published by the Institute of Legacy Management (ILM).
+This guide is designed to provide a helpful reference during the administration of estates involving charitable beneficiaries.
 If you are a solicitor or professional advisor we can support you in preparing a Will.
 For more information on the responsibilities of executors (where there is a valid Will) and administrators (where there is no Will) see HMRC's information on inheritance tax.

 Inheritance Tax (IHT) is usually paid on an estate when somebody dies.
 It's also sometimes payable on trusts or gifts made during someone's lifetime.
 Most estates don't have to pay IHT because they're valued at less than the threshold.
 If the estate - including any assets held in trust and gifts made within seven years of death - is more than the threshold, tax is payable at 40 per cent.
 However, anyone who leaves 10 per cent or more of their net estate to charity can choose to pay a reduced rate of IHT of 36 per cent.

 If you need any further advice or assistance with regards to calculating and apportioning IHT, please contact Daniel Pepper on 01733 375 229 or email [email protected].
 Visit HMRC's website for more information.